Gotham2006/QB_Combine_Public/README.md

 The dataset used is in the QB_Combine_Data.csv.

 To run
-For the Plot Generator, you can run QB_Plot_Generator.py and for the OLS Regression Model Summary you can run the QB_ML_Model.ipynb.
-The results for QB_ML_Model.ipynb shows up in the output terminal well the images are stored as pngs in the folder.
+For the Plot Generator, you can run QB_Plot_Generator.py and for the ML Models summaries you can run the QB_ML_Model.ipynb.
+The results for QB_ML_Model.ipynb shows up in the output terminal well the images for the Plot Generator are stored as pngs in the folder.